 2. Tastes have changed

 If your audience wants fresh and organic but you’ve only stocked processed and packaged, you may be losing ground.
-According to Google the web currently has over 130 trillion individual pages so your customers and prospects have virtually endless options as close as the nearest smartphone or tablet.
+According to World Wide Web Size, the web currently has over 5 billion individual pages, so your customers and prospects have virtually endless options as close as the nearest smartphone or tablet.
 If your strategy doesn’t account for changes in your target audiences’ preferences for methods and modes of communication, they will go elsewhere.

 So how to determine if your audiences’ takes have changed?
 Just listen.
 Whether it’s through a qualitative research initiative, regular voice of the customer surveys or a social listening program, there are many ways to find out about your audience’s top of mind considerations.
 As marketers we can get so focused on what we’re going to say that we forget to listen.
 Like our moms told us, we have two ears and one mouth for a reason, and a sound marketing strategy should be based on an understanding and addressing customers’ perceptions, preferences and pain points..